-In the case of Aktiebolaget Gotaverken v Westminster Corporation of Monrovia and another (1971), the High Court held that a clause that imposed upon a repair shipyard warranty obligations in respect of 'material used and work performed' (and that was linked to another clause referring to 'defects or deficiencies of material or workmanship') was also apt to encompass the shipyard's design errors.
+In the case of Aktiebolaget Gotaverken v Westminster Corporation of Monrovia and another [1971] 2 Lloyd's Rep 505, the High Court held that a clause that imposed upon a repair shipyard warranty obligations in respect of 'material used and work performed' (and that was linked to another clause referring to 'defects or deficiencies of material or workmanship') was also apt to encompass the shipyard's design errors.
 If there were design errors, there was no reason why these should not be characterised, and attract liability, as bad workmanship and, accordingly, be covered by the warranty provisions.

 However, notwithstanding the above judgment, the parties often provide expressly that the builder's warranty covers defects resulting from inadequate or erroneous design discovered in the warranty period to avoid any uncertainty on this issue.
+This is becoming increasingly important with the incorporation of new technology and designs in shipbuilding, particularly in respect of ships' engines, as buyers and fleet owners maximise efforts to reduce carbon emissions.
+Use of nascent technology and the emergence of new technical standards internationally introduce significant risk to parties to shipbuilding contracts, and these risks should be carefully considered for express apportionment.

-The extent to which a buyer can recover its losses for defective design or poor workmanship, or both, under a warranty clause was considered in Star Polaris LLC v HHIC-Phil Inc [2016] EWHC 2941 (Comm) , which concerned the serious engine failure on a bulk carrier.
+The extent to which a buyer can recover its losses for defective design or poor workmanship, or both, under a warranty clause was considered in Star Polaris LLC v HHIC-Phil Inc [2016] EWHC 2941 (Comm), which concerned the serious engine failure on a bulk carrier.
 The shipbuilding contract had excluded the builder's liability for 'any consequential or special losses' and the court, upholding the decision of the arbitrators, considered that 'consequential' should be considered in its 'cause-and-effect' sense, rather than the traditional Hadley v Baxendale [1854] EWHC Exch J70 distinction of direct and indirect losses.
 As a result, the buyer's recovery was limited to the cost of repair and did not include its claims for loss of hire and diminution in value that were considered consequential to the repair works provided for in the warranty provision.
 However, this non-traditional approach to the categorisation of losses has not been accepted by the courts in a non-marine context in relation to a differently worded clause (2 Entertain Video Ltd v Sony DADC Europe Ltd [2020] EWHC 972 (TCC)).